ryoppippi/talks/2024-11-19/slides.md

 - You can switch related files easily (ex. sever and client files)

 <!--
-Another plugin I'd like to mention is other.nvim.
+So, there are many kinds of files in web frontend development.
+If we can switch the related files easily, it will be a great help.

 other.nvim is a plugin to switch related files easily.

-For example, you can switch between server and client files easily.
+For example, you can switch between server and client files in SvelteKit project.

 -->

 ---